 The $M_\bullet - M_*$ relation is shown on the left panel of \autoref{fig:5}. \simba\ shows good agreement with \cite{Gaspari2019} (and \citealt{Kormendy2013}, not shown) at $M_* \approx 10^{11.2} - 10^{11.7} \Msun$.
 However, the BH masses for galaxies for $M_* \ga 10^{11.7} \Msun$ galaxies are above these observations.
 In contrast, \cite{Sahu2019a} found a steeper result that is in very good agreement with \simba.
 It is beyond the scope of this work to delve into the differences between these observations results, so we simply note that \simba\ predicts that more massive galaxies will follow the same trend from \cite{Sahu2019a}, all the way up to $M_* \approx 10^{12.5} \Msun$.

 Looking at the middle panel of \autoref{fig:5}, there is more deviation between the \simba\ run and the observation results for the $M_\bullet - \sigma_*$ relation.
-At $\log \sigma_* \lesssim 2.6$, \simba\ has a flatter slope compared to the observed results.
+At $\log_{10} \sigma_* \lesssim 2.6$, \simba\ has a flatter slope compared to the observed results.
 Although earlier observations indicate a shallower slope \citep[e.g.][]{Sabra2015}, the most recent observations prefer a steeper relation; for example \cite{Dullo2021} predicts a even higher slope than \cite{Sahu2019b} for early-type galaxies.
 Note that \cite{Thomas2019} showed that the $M_\bullet - \sigma$ relation from the original {\sc Simba} simulation is in very good agreement with \cite{Kormendy2013}.
 This suggests that the re-tuned AGN feedback and lower resolution has more effects on internal dynamics than on the galaxy stellar mass -- it seems to reduce the galaxy velocity dispersion at lower stellar or halo masses.